erikdelange/WiPy-Web-Interface-using-JavaScript/README.md

 * Expansion Board 2

 The JavaScript code in index.html prints various logging messages.
 Use F12 on Chrome or Edge and have a look these messages in the console.

-### Updates
-- 2022-01-08: Converted the server into a class and created package httpserver
-- 2022-01-08: Added connection timeout